batocera-unofficial-addons/batocera-unofficial-addons/README.md

 Special thanks to:

 🧠 Uureel — for sparking the original idea behind this project and providing access to several apps used within it.

 🛠️ IVAN-HC — for providing AppImage builds used in the add-on collection.

 📦 ruanformigoni — for creating FlatImage, which made Steam and Lutris integration possible.

 🍷 Gregoryc — for developing and sharing the Wine Manager used in the system.

 🎮 Foclabroc — for providing the Switch emulation tools that power part of the experience.

+🎥 KevoBato — for his continued support, friendship, and awesome guide videos that help users get the most out of the project.

 🤝 All contributors — for stepping up, submitting fixes, and helping ease the load — this wouldn’t scale without you.

 👾 The Batocera team — for building the platform that started it all.

 🧪 Our community testers — for pushing the limits and breaking things so we can fix them.

 💬 The Batocera Unofficial Add-Ons Discord — for the feedback, the chaos, and the good vibes.

 ☕ And you — for keeping the flame of retro gaming alive with style.
 ---